The Chern Character of {\theta}-summable Fredholm Modules over dg Algebras and Localization on Loop Space: -summable Fredholm Modules over Locally Convex dg Algebras

 where $\Delta = Q^2+1$, there exists a canonical extension of $\Mod_0$ to a Fredholm module $\Mod = (\Hil, \cc, Q)$ over the differential graded algebra of non-commutative differential forms $\Omega_\A$, as we now explain.

-Let us start be reviewing the construction of $\Omega_\A$.
+Let us start by reviewing the construction of $\Omega_\A$.
 First let $\Omega_\A^0 := \A$ and let $\Omega^1_\A$ be the bimodule of {\em one-forms on} $\A$, defined as the quotient of the free bimodule on generators $da$, $a \in \A$, by the relations

 Now we set

 The product in $\Omega_\A$ is the obvious one, induced by the tensor algebra, while the formula